Agoric/documentation/main/guides/orchestration/getting-started/contract-walkthrough/send-anywhere.md

 );
 ```

-The exposed `makeSendInvitation` method creates an invitation for users, allowing them to initiate a transfer by submitting a proposal.
+The `makeSendInvitation` method creates an invitation for users, allowing them to initiate a transfer by submitting a proposal.
 The proposal must match the structure defined by the `SingleNatAmountRecord`, ensuring that only one asset is transferred per transaction.
 The invitation is connected to the `sendIt` function (explained later), which performs the asset transfer.
-The public facet makes the contract accessible to external users, enabling them to initiate asset transfers in a controlled and secure way.

-## `send-anywhere.flows.js`
+## 2. `send-anywhere.flows.js`

 This flows file defines a single function `sendIt` that handles offers made to the contract.
 The `sendIt`
 function is the core of the transfer process.
 It handles the actual movement of assets between the local and